 Just the facts and some practical tips.

 I’ll walk you through the current exchange rate and the process step by step.
 You don’t need to be a math whiz to figure this out.
-Trust me, I’ve got you covered.
+The mechanics are straightforward once you see how they work.

 Inflation, for example, can devalue a currency.
 If one country has higher inflation than another, its currency will likely weaken.
 Interest rates also matter.